vulcansmithy/jekyll-dev-journal/_posts/2018-09-28-blockchain-ethereum-smart-contract-dev-notes.markdown

 - The data is open for all the participants of the network, its reading costs nothing as, like we’ve already said before, all the participants do have the data.
 - Data is changed through transactions.
 - are code which runs (along with data which is stored) within that virtual machine, i.e. on every single node. ^[Ethereum programming for web developers: a tutorial](https://codex.happyfuncorp.com/ethereum-programming-for-web-developers-a-tutorial-9c83f35f531)^
 - anyone can submit code/data to this machine without the registering or asking permission.
 They do, however, need to pay.
 Every line of code and byte of storage in Ethereum has a price. ^[Ethereum programming for web developers: a tutorial](https://codex.happyfuncorp.com/ethereum-programming-for-web-developers-a-tutorial-9c83f35f531)^
+- ...
+MetaMask injects Web3.js into each opened page, which enables you to test basic commands directly in the javascript console in the Chrome Developer Tools... ^[Dive into Ethereum Development.
+Part 3: User Application](https://medium.com/@rubyruby.ru/dive-into-ethereum-development-part-3-user-application-107f0a6e5190)^